robotology/superquadric-grasp-demo/README.md

 In order to run automatically the `icub-grasp-demo`, please:

 1. Launch the `yarprobotinterface`.
-2. Launch the `cameras` .
+2. Launch the `cameras`.
 3. Launch the basic modules:`iKinGazeCtrl`, `iKinCartsianSolver`- for both right and left arm.
 4. Launch the [`skinManager`](https://github.com/robotology/icub-main/tree/master/src/modules/skinManager) and `skinManagerGui` and connect.
 Set the `binarization filter` `off` and the `compensation gain` and the `contact compensation gain` at the minimum values.
-5. Launch and connect all the modules required from the demo, which are collected in [this xml](https://github.com/robotology/icub-grasp-demo/blob/master/app/script/grasp-demo.xml.template).
+5. Launch and connect all the modules required from the demo, which are collected in the  [`iCub_Grasp_Demo` xml](https://github.com/robotology/icub-grasp-demo/blob/master/app/script/grasp-demo.xml.template).
 6. The [`rfsmGui`](https://github.com/robotology/rfsmTools#testing-the-rfsmgui) will open.
 Play `run` on the Gui to start  the state machine executing the demo.
-More information about the state machine are provided [here](https://github.com/robotology/icub-grasp-demo/tree/master/app/lua).
+More information about the `iCub_Grasp_Demo` state machine are provided [here](https://github.com/robotology/icub-grasp-demo/tree/master/app/lua).

 [`Go to the top`](#icub-grasp-demo)